leangjia/blender_docs/trunk/blender_docs/manual/addons/interface/collection_manager.rst

 Phantom Mode
    All visibility changes made in this mode will be discarded when it's disabled.

-   Enabling Phantom Mode saves the current state of your restrictions and allows you to edit them without fear of losing your current state.
+   Enabling Phantom Mode saves the current state of the restrictions and allows you to edit them without fear of losing their current state.
    When finished, disabling Phantom Mode will restore the saved state.

+   Note: You will be unable to edit anything other than the restrictions while in Phantom Mode.

 QCD